rahulbouri/Transfer-Learning-based-classification-of-Satellite-Remote-Sensing-Image-RSI-CB256-datatset/README.md

 | 3. | 0.0168   | 0.9964        |
 | 4. | 0.0405   | 0.9911        |
 | 5. | 0.0105      | 0.9969       |

+The model was then run on the remaining 20% of the dataset (1126 images) and a test loss of 0.043 and a test accuracy of 0.9902 was achieved.